 - Google Tag Manager (highly recommended)

-- WordPress Install it manually [Wordpress]
+- WordPress Install it manually or with plugins [Wordpress]

 Google Tag Manager